 One of Hong Kong's 90s martial arts highlights, though it's actually quite light on action.
 There's a lot of fun to be had with this one, especially once everyone has arrived at the inn.
 A typical product of Hong Kong's relentless cinema machine, delivering a fine mix of comedy and action.

-A prime 90s martial arts classics.
+A prime 90s martial arts classic.
 A bit longer than usual, time spent on exploring the relationship between the Chinese and foreign invaders/merchants.
-But don't worry, there's plenty of superb martial arts action, establishing Jet Li as one of the best in the business.
+But don't worry, there's plenty of superb martial arts action, establishing Jet Li as one of the best in the business while fully establishing Hark as a prime action director.

 Don't be mistaken, even though Time and Tide is somewhat atypical for a Hong Kong action film, it's still a pretty pure genre effort.